Dollar-a-Day Insurance in New Jersey (SAIP)

 Who Is Eligible for a SAIP Insurance Policy?

-• To buy dollar-a-day insurance coverage directly, contact the Personal Automobile Insurance Plan (PAIP) New Jersey office at 1-800-652-2471.
+• Directly from the Personal Automobile Insurance Plan (PAIP) New Jersey office at 1-800-652-2471

-Most insurance agencies throughout New Jersey can process SAIP applications.
+Most insurance agencies throughout New Jersey process SAIP applications.
 The state's online directory, searchable by county, makes finding participating agents easy.

 Dollar-a-Day Insurance New Jersey Requirements